geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 - **Dimensional Instability**: spells with random effects (like _Wild Magic_) have a 10% chance of triggering unusual results or attracting **1d3 phase spiders** that are watching from the Ethereal Plane
 - **Cultural Clues**: The oversized furniture suggests the original inhabitants were larger than typical humanoids (firbolgs)
+- Door to the north is completely blocked by rubble on the other side.
+It is not possible to open it.
+Removing the door reveals floor-to-ceiling rockfall blocking the entrance.
+If players use magic to dig through (such as stoneshape) they will discover the passageway leading to area 20.

 ### Hidden Elements